The Financial Analytical Office is responsible for the coordination of the implementation of international sanctions in the Czech Republic:

-The Office is the Czech national competent authority (NCA), responsible for the coordination of the implementation of international sanctions (restrictive measures) imposed for the purpose of maintaining or restoring international peace and security, protecting fundamental human rights and fighting terrorism.
-Depending on the type of the restrictive measure, other ministries and government agencies may be responsible for the implementation of restrictive measures in their area of competence.
+The Office is one of the Czech national competent authorities (NCAs), it is responsible for the overall coordination of the implementation of international sanctions (EU restrictive measures), it is competent for asset freezing measures and financial sanctions and for granting derogations from most types of restrictive measures.
+Depending on the type of the restrictive measure, other ministries and government agencies may be responsible for the implementation of restrictive measures in their area of competence:

-Only International Sanctions adopted by the United Nations and the European Union are binding in the Czech Republic (see section 2 of the International Sanctions Act).
+International sanctions adopted by the United Nations, the European Union and Czech national sanctions are binding in the Czech Republic (see section 2 of the International Sanctions Implementation Act).
 National sanctions imposed by third countries or other EU member states are not legally binding and enforceable in the Czech Republic.

 Questions or requests regarding third countries’ national sanctions should be addressed to the respective foreign mission or other competent authority of the relevant country.
 The Office is not competent to interpret such legislation.